6. Continuous probability distributions#

 ## (2696, 146199374.0)

-Let us introduce the Pareto distribution family which has a prototypical power law-like density.
+The Pareto distribution (type I) family has a prototypical power law-like density.
 It is identified by two parameters:

 • the (what scipy calls it) scale parameter \(s>0\) is equal to the shift from \(0\),